Welcome to the Marches School

 Here’s how to create a mind map:

-1️⃣ Start with the Topic: Write the main topic in the centre of the page and circle it.
+1️⃣ Start with the Topic: Write the main topic in the center of the page and circle it.

 2️⃣ Branch Out: Draw lines to key ideas or subtopics, connecting them to the main topic.